fs-c/votsec/SETUP.md

 Now that your application is created, you'll want to switch from the Developer Console to the Classic UI via the selector in the top left.
 Once you're in the Classic UI,

 - Applications > `Your Application`
-	- from the General tab, get your redirect URI and Client ID and and insert them into into `openID.client` and `openID.redirect` respectively in `config.js`.
+	- from the General tab, get your redirect URI and Client ID and and insert them into `openID.client` and `openID.redirect` respectively in `config.js`.
 	- in the Sign On tab, navigate to OpenID Connect ID Token and select Edit.
 Set the groups claim filter to 'Matches regex' and insert `.*`.

 3. __Setup the backend__